andrefaraujo/videosearch/README.md

 After running the "run_evaluate_*" scripts, you should see the scores for each query and at the end the mean scores (mAP, mP@1).
 For this small example dataset, we get mAP = 1 and mP@1 = 1 for all of the cases illustrated above.
 You should obtain the same results if your code is working properly.
+The retrieval results of frame-based experiments using pre-computed query global descriptors (the "optional" commands above) should be exactly the same as those without pre-computation.

 ## Performing retrieval on the Stanford I2V dataset